 That’s it – it really is quite straightforward!

-Having said that, the sheer variety of strongly held opinions on the “right” way of going about it can detract from the basic ideas, which are actually very simple.
+Having said that, the sheer variety of strongly held opinions on the “right” way of going about this basic task can detract from the core concepts which are actually very simple.

 Read on for a short (and incomplete – you could write a book on it – indeed some people have! ) survey of the literature.
 As usual there is merit to all of the approaches, so you need to pick one you feel comfortable with and stick with it until you get the hang of it.